-There are some cases where you may not receive a Notice of Adverse Benefit Determination.
-You may still file an appeal with the County Plan or if you have completed the appeal process, you can request a state hearing when these things happen.
-Information on how to file an appeal or request a fair hearing is included in this handbook.
+Yes, you should receive a Notice of Adverse Benefit Determination.
+However, if you do not receive a notice, you may file an appeal with the county mental health plan or if you have completed the appeal process, you can request a State Fair Hearing.
+When you make contact with your county, indicate you experienced an adverse benefit determination but did not receive notice.
+Information on how to file an appeal or request a State Fair Hearing is included in this handbook.
 Information should also be available in your provider's office.